-Welcome to Cleveland!
+Welcome to the “Forest City”!
 This often overlooked city is one of America’s hidden gems.
 Great art, music (They call it “The Rock and Roll Capital of The World”) business and nightlife can all be found in Cleveland – not to mention that it’s located right on Lake Erie.
 There’s a lot to love about this city whether you’re staying long-term or just visiting.

-Located just south of Lake Erie in Ohio, along the Cuyahoga river, Cleveland is the second largest city in the state, just after Columbus.
+Located just south of Lake Erie in Ohio, along the Cuyahoga River, it is the second largest city in the state, just after Columbus.
 Startups, the arts, and nightlife are all thriving in Cleveland – and more and more people choosing to live here every day.
-You can find great urban and suburban options in Cleveland – and it’s easy to commute into the city for work.
-It’s just a matter of deciding which part of Cleveland speaks to you.
+You can find great urban and suburban options in here – and it’s easy to commute into the city for work.
+It’s just a matter of deciding which apartments for rent in Cleveland OH speaks to you.

-The arts scene in Cleveland is top notch – Cleveland’s Playhouse Performing Arts center is the second largest Performing arts center in the country after New York’s Lincoln Square.
+The arts scene in Cleveland is top notch – Cleveland’s Playhouse Performing Arts Center is the second largest Performing arts center in the country after New York’s Lincoln Square.
 Playhouse Square includes the playhouse, state, Allen, and Ohio theaters – that’s a whole lotta performance art.
-In addition to the many theaters, multiple performing arts companies are resident in Cleveland, including the Cleveland Playhouse and the Cleveland State University Department of Theatre and Dance.
+In addition to the many theaters, multiple The arts scene is top notch – Cleveland’s Playhouse Performing Arts Center is the second largest Performing arts center in the country after New York’s Lincoln Square.
+Playhouse Square includes the playhouse, state, Allen, and Ohio theaters – that’s a whole lotta performance art.
+In addition to the many theaters, multiple performing arts companies are based here, including the Playhouse and the State University Department of Theatre and Dance.
+Music is also big here – The Cleveland Orchestra is considered among the top 5 in the United States.
+Severance Hall, where the orchestra plays, is often called America’s most beautiful concert hall.
+The local Museum of Art is a major American art museum – showcasing masterpieces from throughout history.
+The Museum of Contemporary Art displays more current work, with a focus on emerging artists from the area.
+And of course, you can’t forget the Rock and Roll Hall of Fame – try to catch one of the induction ceremonies! arts companies are resident in Cleveland, including the Cleveland Playhouse and the Cleveland State University Department of Theatre and Dance.
 Music is also big here – The Cleveland Orchestra is considered among the top 5 in the United States.
 Severance Hall, where the orchestra plays, is often called America’s most beautiful concert hall.
 The Cleveland Museum of Art is a major American art museum – showcasing masterpieces from throughout history.
 The Cleveland Museum of Contemporary Art displays more current work, with a focus on emerging artists from the Cleveland area.
 And of course, you can’t forget the Rock and Roll Hall of Fame – try to catch one of the induction ceremonies!

-Benefiting from access to the Cuyahoga river, Lake Erie, and rail links, Cleveland is a major business center today.
-Cleveland is one of the top recipients of investment for biotech startups and research.
+Benefiting from access to the Cuyahoga River, Lake Erie, and rail links, Cleveland is a major business center today.
+It is one of the top recipients of investment for biotech startups and research.
 In 2005, Cleveland was named an Intel “Worldwide Digital Community”.
 The city’s largest employer is the Cleveland Clinic, which employs 37,000 people.

 Cleveland gets all four seasons in full force.
 So summers can be hot, and the winters are cold and very snowy.